marseille-proteomique/DIAgui/README.md

 The process is as follow : filtering data according q.values, applying MaxLFQ algorithm for quantification, getting some other informations, plot some graphs to check data quality.

 This package is based on [diann-rpackage](https://github.com/vdemichev/diann-rpackage) from Vadim Demichev.
 The c++ source code is exactly the same as the one from V.Demichev, it is used for MaxLFQ algorithm.
-Since [iq](https://cran.r-project.org/web/packages/iq/index.html) r package is way faster, this code will be removed.
+You can also use [iq](https://cran.r-project.org/web/packages/iq/index.html) r package which is way faster to run MaxLFQ algorithm.

+In addition to filter data and calculate MaxLFQ intensities, you can also get the Top3 and iBAQ quantification within the app.

 # How to install and use DIAgui ?
 First, go to Rstudio.
 Before installing DIAgui, you will need to install [limma](https://bioconductor.org/packages/release/bioc/html/limma.html)